autosoft-dev/take-home-test/tests/docstring_parsing/README.md

 # Docstring converter

+**Note**: You can use python's built in modules such as `ast` but please do not use any external library

 Write a runnable python script that will convert `@param` docstring into a Google Python style docstring (http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html)

 We will take the following python file as input: